Carinaaa/Spotify-Playlist/README.md

 ## Next Moves:

 - Have an aesthetic interface using ⚛️ ReactJS
-- Be able to get playlist based on other years and based on mood
 - Create a requirements file for downloading the project
-- Error Handling Management
 - ...

 ## How to Try It 🌟 TBD 🌟